comic/grand-challenge.org/docs/algorithms.rst

 =================

 Outputs of an algorithm must be stored in the directory ``/output/``.
-As with the inputs, a ``ComponentInterface`` needs to be defined for each of the expected outputs.
+As with the inputs, a ``ComponentInterface`` needs to be defined for each of the expected outputs in the "Outputs" field on the create/update algorithm form.
 You can find a list of the `currently available interfaces`_ on grand challenge.

 results.json